 Many postural issues start at the ground.
-Improper foot ergonomics can have knock-on effects given that they negatively impact posture and necessitate compensatory adjustments in the rest of the body.
+Improper foot ergonomics can have knock-on effects.
+That’s because they negatively impact posture.
+And necessitate compensatory adjustments in the rest of the body.

 Despite all of these potential contributory factors, anterior pelvic tilt most commonly arises nowadays due to extended periods of sitting with improper posture.
-The below figure shows extreme sitting postures with that on the left exhibiting anterior pelvic tilt when sitting whereas the figure on the right exhibits posterior pelvic tilt in similar sitting position.
-Neutral is ideal and falls somewhere between the two extremes!
+Look at the images below.

 It’s important to note that a slight anterior pelvic tilt is perfectly normal.
 Research shows that about 85% of healthy males and 75% of healthy females exhibit a slight anterior pelvic tilt.

 A “normal” degree of tilt looks something like the below photo.

 There’s Individual Variation Involved In ‘Normal’ Levels Of Tilt